 Every one of the candidates below rejected fossil fuel money, refusing to be bought out by oil and gas CEOs and placing their loyalty and fates in the hands of everyday people instead.
 If elected, they would help pass ambitious climate policy in DC and in statehouses across the country.
 Many of them are running historic campaigns — to become the first women, LGBTQ people, and people of color to ever hold office in their districts.

 As working mothers, small business-owners, and immigrants, our candidates are from all walks of life.
 The one thing they have in common?
-They’re running, visionary campaigns to build a better world for all of us.
-Help us get bold candidates elected this November.
+They ran, visionary campaigns to build a better world for all of us.

 candidates we support